 A Sermon on John 1:17Read more

-When you read through the Old Testament, you find that a great portion of it speaks of the Law.
-Since the old Law is seemingly of great importance, what is its relationship with Christians today?
-For most Christians, the understanding of the Law and the Christian either goes too far to the extreme, or not enough.
-In this sermon on John 1:17, Dr. Martyn Lloyd-Jones explains the true answer to this question which reveals that Christ is the end of the Law for Christians.
-Before Christ came to die on the cross, we were under the Law.
-However, since humans are not perfect, we were unable to fulfill it.
-Because of this, Christ came to fulfill the Law for us, allowing those who put their trust in Him to be delivered from the condemnation of the Law.
-He goes on to explain that while it is important to think of our salvation in terms of the Law, realizing that we do not receive salvation from our own works, it is also important to realize that when we believe in Christ, we receive His righteousness and He enables us to keep the Law through the Spirit.
-Because of this, we can have peace knowing that we are no longer under the rule of the Law, but under the rule of Christ.
+When one reads through the Old Testament, they find that a great portion of it speaks of the law.
+Since the old law is seemingly of great importance, what is its relationship to Christians today?
+For most Christians, the understanding of the law and the Christian either goes too far to the extreme or not far enough.
+In this sermon on John 1:17 titled “Not Under Law, but Grace,” Dr. Martyn Lloyd-Jones explains the true answer to this question that reveals that Christ is the end of the law for Christians.
+Before Christ came to die on the cross, all were under the law.
+However, since humans are not perfect, they were unable to fulfill it.
+Because of this, Christ came to fulfill the law for humanity, allowing those who put their trust in Him to be delivered from the condemnation of the law.
+He goes on to explain that while it is important to think of salvation in terms of the law and realize that no one receives salvation from their own works, it is also important to realize that when anyone believes in Christ, they receive His righteousness and He enables them to keep the law through the Spirit.
+Because of this, Christians can have peace knowing that they are no longer under the rule of the law, but under the rule of Christ.

 Additional Scripture Translations

 17For the Law was given through Moses; grace and truth were realized through Jesus Christ.

 17For the law was given by Moses, but grace and truth came by Jesus Christ.